Senerick/wireguard-tunnel-generator/README.md

 ## 🤓 Introduction
 A simple bash script to speed up and simplify the deployment of WireGuard Road Warriors (mobile VPN clients) connecting to a MikroTik firewall running RouterOS.

 The script will produce the RouterOS configuration required as well as a QR code to scan with the WireGuard mobile app.
-This will enable you to deploy a new mobile VPN client within a minute or two, and you don't have to send public keys back and forth between the mobile device and the router.
+This will enable you to deploy a new mobile VPN client within a minute or two, and you don't have to send public keys back and forth bet8ween the mobile device and the router.

 ## 🕹 Demo
 Here is a small command-line demo showing the WireGuard Tunnel Generator script in action.